Enabling the Built-in iX-Storj Service on TrueNAS

 Registration

 To get started, simply navigate to the registration portal at https://ix.storj.io/.
 Ensure that you use this URL to sign up, in order to receive the exclusive iX-Storj Starter Pack pricing as an option.
 You can also find this link in the TrueNAS UI when adding cloud credentials.
 You’ll be directed to the Storj registration portal for your nearest region, and asked to enter your name, email address, and a password.
 After verifying your email address, you’ll be prompted to select from one of three accounts.
-You can start with a free account of 25 GB, and at any time, upgrade to the iX-Storj Starter Package or a Pro account.
+You can start with a 30-day trial account of 25 GB, and at any time, upgrade to the iX-Storj Starter Package or a Pro account.

 Once you’ve selected a plan, you’ll be prompted to get started with either the web browser or the Uplink CLI.
 We’ll get started by choosing the web browser option on the left.
 Next, it’s time to set up your encryption passphrase.
 For our example, we’ll let Storj generate a new, 12-word passphrase, but if desired, you can supply your own.